defzzd/GravitationTest/README.md

 GravitationTest
 ===============

-A brief experiment I made to see how easy it would be to make a functional
+A brief experiment I made to see how hard it would be to approximate a
     solution to the N-body problem.
 It failed horribly at that because I wasn't quite aware that the real goal of that problem was to find stable orbits with absolute precision, but it succeeded at producing a simple